PATRIC3/p3_docs/docroot/user_guides/services/expression_data_import_service.md

 * **Guide** Link to the corresponding User Guide
 * **Download:**  Downloads the selected item.
 * **View** Displays the content of the file, typically as plain text or rendered html, depending on filetype.
-* **Delete** Deletes the file.
-* **Rename** Allows renaming of the file.
 * **Copy:** Copies the selected items to the clipboard.
-* **Move** Allows moving of the file to another folder.
-* **Edit Type** Allows changing of the type of the file in terms of how PATRIC interprets the content and uses it in other services or parts of the website.
-Allowable types include unspecified, contigs, nwk, reads, differential expression input data, and differential expression input metadata.